slateci/slateci.github.io/_posts/2021-08-12-open-ondemand-desktop.md

 ...
 ```

-To configure autofs simply set the `autofs` value to true and then add any
+To configure autofs set the `autofs` value to true and fill out the `nfs_shares`
-shares you would like in the `nfs_shares` field.
-Make sure that the backend
+field.
+Make sure that backend clusters use the same shares and are mounted using
-clusters use the same shares and they are mounted using the same absolute path.
+the same path.

 ### NodeSelector